51Degrees/documentation/src/info/dependencies.md

 - On-premise device detection
   - Windows
     - C++ redistributable 14.2 or later
-    - Cython - TODO is this a runtime dependency for the packages?
-  - Linux
-    - GCC 7.5
+  - Linux/Mac OS
     - libatomic1
+  - In addition, the following dependencies are required at package install time in order to build the native binary
     - Cython
-  - Mac OS
-    - Clang 13
-    - libatomic1
-    - Cython
+    - Platform Toolset Version v142
+    - Windows 10 SDK version 10.0.18362.0

 Instructions for building from source:
 - [Pipeline](https://github.com/51Degrees/pipeline-python#readme)